pythonmaker7/nba/README.md

 We ask a user to write down 3 nba players.

-We then tell the user which pair out of these 3 players played more similarly during the season 2018-19.
+We then tell the user which 2 out of these 3 players played more similarly during the season 2018-19.

 For example